wgoode3/c-sharp-lectures/day-10-LINQ-LogReg.md

             public DateTime CreatedAt {get;set;} = DateTime.Now;
             public DateTime UpdatedAt {get;set;} = DateTime.Now;

-            // We us the NotMapped Annotation so that this variable doesn't end up in our database.
+            // We use the NotMapped Annotation so that this variable doesn't end up in our database.
             [NotMapped]
             [Compare("Password")]
             [DataType(DataType.Password)]